OpenNebula/website/content/solutions/hosted_cloud_providers/_index.md

 {{< alert color="success" >}}
 These providers are certified under the Hosted Cloud – Ready Certification Program, which ensures they meet quality, performance, and compliance standards.
-Certified clouds include OVHcloud and Scaleway.
+Certified clouds include OVHcloud, Scaleway and IONOS.
 {{< /alert >}}